22 Jan 2026

 Several people are unaccounted for following a slip near a campsite in Mount Maunganui.
 Photo: Shirley Thomas

-The slip came down around 9.30am, hitting campervans, cars, tents and a toilet and shower blocked.
+The slip came down around 9.30am, hitting campervans, cars, tents, a toilet and shower block, as well as the park's hot pools.

 A Tauranga resident living near the campground said she watched emergency staff digging through the mud.